MiliAnand/VSDsky130_openLane/README.md

 * and then this can be done by *yosys*.
 So we compare the netlist result from the optimization done during physical implementation to the gate level netlist formed during synthesis to make sure we are logically equivalance.
 * During physical implementation we have a special step and this is antenna diode insertion script.
 This step is required to address the antenna rules violations.
 As when a wire segment is fabricated ans it is long enough it can act as an antenna.
 It collects charges which can damage transistor gate during fabrication.
 So legnth of the wire of these transistor gate must be limited usually this is the job of router.
 * With openLANE we can take a preventive approach.
 In this we add a fake antenna diode next to every cell input after placement.
 This fake antenna diode is not real diode but follows the footprints of the library antenna diode.
 We run the antenna checker i.e *Magic* on the router layout and if the check reports violations on the cell input pin, replace the fake diode cell by a real one.
 * The sign off of OpenLANE has steps like Static Timing Analysis (STA), Physical Verification, Design Rules Checking (DRC) and Layout vs Schematic (LVS).
-LVS is done by *Magic* and *Netgen*, extracted by SPICE by Magic vs VErilog netlist.
+LVS is done by *Magic* and *Netgen*, extracted by SPICE by Magic vs Verilog netlist.

 ## DAY-1
 ### Inception of opensource EDA tools, OpenLANE and Sky130 PDK
+The day 1 started off with explanation of chip as a package and various MACROS inside the chip.
+Then we had a brief introduction to RISK-V Instruction Set Architecture (ISA) followed by detailed explanation on how software interacts with hardware.
+Later we were given introduction to all components of open-source digital ASIC design such as HDL, RTL, IP's of the function that we want to implement, EDA tools and process design kit.
+Then we were givem a simplified RTLIIGDS flow i.e synthesis,  floor and power planning, placement, clock tree synthesis, signal routing and static timing analysis.
+After that we were given introduction to openLANE and strive chipsets followed by detailed ASIC design flow.
+Then we had a tour of OpenLANE directory structure in detail.